 Perfectly located just a stone's throw from golden beaches historic Caernarfon and majestic Snowdonia National Park White Tower is ideal for a memorable family holiday or a great base to explore glorious North Wales.

-Heartsease Lodges, Llandrindod Wells, Mid Wales
+Penllwyn Lodges, Montgomery, Mid Wales

 Croft Holiday Park, Narberth, South Wales